mumuki/mumukit-flow/README.md

 The initial work on this gem is based on Marco Moresi's Computer Science Thesis from the Faculty of Mathematics, Algebra and Physics, University of Córdoba, Argentina, which can be found in [this repository](https://github.com/mrcmoresi/msc-thesis).

+## Introduction

+A standard Mumuki lesson has `n + m` exercises, where `n` is the minimum number of exercises that cover all theoretical concepts and `m` is a differential that adds practice without introducing any new concepts.
+The idea of adaptive flow is to know when to present one of these exercises to the student when some exercise is difficult.

+## Previous definitions

+### Exercise concepts

+When the student shows difficulty in an exercise `n`, it is necessary to have a minimum notion regarding which concepts that exercise develops.
+With this information, an exercise can be presented that exercises or reinforces these concepts.
+How can it be done?

+* By exercise: Let an exercise `m` know which exercises `n` reinforces
+* By concept: Let an exercise `m` exercise have one or more tags - labels - that indicate which concepts are worked on. **This is the approach `flow` currently takes**
+* By mistake: Depending on the error that gives - or the expectation that does not pass - the exercise `n`, know which is the concept that fails, and propose an exercise m that works on that error or expectation.
+Probably the best of the three, but the hardest at the same time.

+### Difficulty identification

+And how do we know that a student shows difficulty - or _"hangs"_ - in an exercise or lesson?

+* It takes a long time to send a solution: Difficult to quantify because there are tons of reasons why you may interrupt your session in order to do something else.
+Just because it's late to submit doesn't mean you've been paying attention the entire time between opening the exercise and hitting Submit.
+* You make successive mistakes when sending a solution: For some reason he cannot pass - as in `passed` - an exercise, or has many failed attempts before he succeeds.
+That number of attempts is to be determined.
+* You make successive mistakes when sending several solutions: Like the previous case, but taking into account multiple exercises.
+In this way, we do not immediately resort to suggesting an exercise m

+**`flow` does not currently answer this question.**

+## Suggestions

-At a glance, it supports five types of suggestions:
+At a glance, `flow` supports five types of suggestions:

- * `continue`: go to the next exercise
+ * :arrow_forward:  `continue`: go to the next exercise
- * `revisit`: try again an exercise the student manually skipped
+ * :arrow_backward:  `revisit`: try again an exercise the student manually skipped
- * `skip`: go faster to more advanced exercises by skipping practice exercises when performing very well
+ * :fast_forward: `skip`: go faster to more advanced exercises by skipping practice exercises when performing very well
- * `reinforce`: go to an easier exercise, to better grasp the concepts that prove difficult for the student
+ * :rewind: `reinforce`: go to an easier exercise, to better grasp the concepts that prove difficult for the student
- * `none`: nothing to suggest
+ * :stop_button: `none`: nothing to suggest

 They are implemented as `Mumukit::Flow::Suggestion`s: `Mumukit::Flow::Suggestion::Continue`, `Mumukit::Flow::Suggestion::Revisit`, `Mumukit::Flow::Suggestion::Skip`, `Mumukit::Flow::Suggestion::Reinforce` and `Mumukit::Flow::Suggestion::None`.

 ## Development